wingify/readme-central/docs/Best Practices/fme-sdk-keys-in-client-side-environments.md

 ### 1. Use Environment-Specific SDK Keys

-When working with VWO FME, it's important to isolate environments to reduce risk and maintain control over your feature flag configurations.
+When working with VWO FE, it's important to isolate environments to reduce risk and maintain control over your feature flag configurations.
 VWO provides you with default multiple environments (such as `development`, `staging`, and `production`) within your project, each with its own unique SDK Key.

 #### 💡 Best Practice for Client-Side Usage